KSP-KOS/KOS/doc/source/structures/misc/vecdraw.rst

     :attr:`VecDraw:COLORUPDATER`, instead of :attr:`VecDraw:COLOR`.

     All the parameters of the ``VECDRAW()`` and ``VECDRAWARGS()`` are optional.
-You can leave any of the lastmost parameters off and they will be given a default::
+You can leave any of the rightmost parameters off and they will be given a default::

         Set anArrow TO VECDRAW().